cocorine999/module-maker/README.md

 - **`--namespace`**: This option is optional but provides you with the ability to define a custom namespace for the DTO.
 - **`{namespace_value}`**: This parameter is also optional and allows you to specify the desired namespace you intend to assign to your DTO class.

-- **`--api-version={namespace_value}`**: By using this option, you can precisely set the namespace for your DTO class, aiding in the efficient organization of your Laravel application's codebase.

 This feature empowers you to structure and manage your DTOs in a way that aligns with your application's architecture and code organization preferences.

 ###### Example